 Lastly, you can combine the methods above.
 For instance, using a 50lb weight vest in combination with a 35 lb plate between the legs will provide you with a strength stimulus only rivaled by the big barbell exercises.

-When to transition to weighted dips
+When to start weighted dips

 A good rule of thumb with weighted dips (similar to weighted pull-ups) is to transition to the exercise if: